hyperledger-archives/sawtooth-core/docs/source/introduction.rst

 ************

-Sawtooth is an enterprise distributed ledger (aka blockchain) project.
+Hyperledger Sawtooth is an enterprise distributed ledger (aka blockchain) project.
 Our design philosophy targets keeping distributed ledgers *distributed* and making smart contracts *safe* - particularly for enterprise use.